alexvolok/alexvolok.github.io/_posts/2019-12-27-adfv2-rest-api-part3-mapping-pagination.md

 The second piece of the pipeline – a Copy activity now is finally looking complete.
 It does not just establishes connections with a REST data source, also it fetches all expected rows and transforms them from a hierarchical into a tabular format.

-In the next post of this series, it is time to touch another important topic – security and storing sensitive data like client secrets or passwords outside of Azure Data Factory.
+In the next post of the series - <a href="/2019/adfv2-rest-api-part3-securing-keyvault">Azure Data Factory and REST APIs - Managing Pipeline Secrets by a Key Vault</a> - is a time to touch another important aspect – security and a management of sensitive data like client secrets or passwords.

 Many thanks for reading.